 Notes should be placed at the end of the paper.
-References to notes in the text should be indicated as follows: 1, 2, etc.
+References to notes in the text should be indicated as follows: 1, 2, etc. (in superscript numbers, by using the word-processor function).

 References should conform to standard linguistic practice.
 References in the text should follow this pattern: Francis (1979: 110) defines a corpus as 'a collection of texts assumed to be representative of a given language, dialect, or other subset of a language, to be used for linguistic analysis'.
 The list of references at the end of the paper should be presented as shown by these examples: